 This species is commonly found in tropical and subtropical regions and can also cause oral myiasis.
 It typically infests decaying tissues and can lead to severe complications if not treated promptly.

-Early Signs of Mouth Larva
+Early Signs of Mouth Larvae

 - Discomfort: The patients often report a sensation of discomfort or pain.

-- Mild to Acute Pain: The intensity of the pain can vary greatly, with some individuals experiencing only mild discomfort while others suffer from acute, sharp pain, particularly when attempting to chew food or speak.
+- Mild to acute pain: The intensity of the pain can vary greatly, with some individuals experiencing only mild discomfort while others suffer from acute, sharp pain, particularly when attempting to chew food or speak.

-- Tissue Destruction: As the larvae burrow into the oral tissues and feed, visible damage and destruction of the affected areas become apparent.
+- Tissue destruction: As the larvae burrow into the oral tissues and feed, visible damage and destruction of the affected areas become apparent.

 - Lesions: Patients may notice the formation of lesions, sores, or ulcers in the mouth, which can serve as an entry point for the fly larvae.

-Symptoms of Mouth Larva
+Symptoms of Mouth Larvae or Oral Myiasis

 Mouth larva symptoms can manifest in various ways and their severity can fluctuate.
 The most common symptoms include:

-1. Severe Pain
+1. Severe pain

 The affected area may experience intense pain due to tissue damage and inflammation caused by the larvae.
 This pain can be sharp and persistent, making it difficult for individuals to eat, speak, or maintain normal daily activities.
 The discomfort often intensifies as the larvae continue to feed on the surrounding tissues.